How to offload unused apps on iPhone and free up storage

 How to disable offload apps on iPhone?

-If you do not want iOS to offload apps automatically, you can turn off this feature; it's really easy.
+If you do not want iOS to offload apps automatically, you can turn off this feature in App Store settings.
 Here's how:

 1. Back in your Settings App > Apps > App Store.
 Settings.